ProjectLibertyLabs/gateway/docs/src/Run/GraphService/RunGraphService.md

 docker compose up -d redis frequency
 ```

-Once [Frequency](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) is up, you can monitor the transactions on the blockchain
+Once [Frequency](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) is up, you can monitor the transactions on the blockchain.

 ### 2. Start the application services